 I provide them with the same simple tips I have shared below because I believe there are some things any speaker can do that will take you from being a good speaker to a great public speaker, and this doesn’t have anything to do with your speaking delivery or style, it comes down to how you approach each event and your attitude towards the teams that support you.

-As I have been asked regularly the specifics of my tech setup, I will be listing all of the equipment I use with links provided below.
+As I have been asked regularly about the specifics of my tech setup, I will be listing all of the equipment I use with links provided below.

 I recently presented to the team at Speaker’s Corner (where I am listed as one of their speakers) about how I approach any speaking engagement.
 I started off by telling them that I’ve actually produced large-scale conferences and events in Australia.

 Back in 2002, I produced the Property Industry Foundation gala dinner at Sydney Town Hall (500 person sit-down dinner), as well as the Rotary International District 9750 Conference in 2001.
 This meant that as a volunteer I developed the whole event, booked the speakers, organised the volunteers, booked all the tech and on the night was the one at the back of the room “calling the show” on a headset.

 When I tell event organisers this, they immediately relax.
 They realise that I’ve done their job before and know exactly how stressful it can be on the day.
 They also know that I will make sure that my part (providing the keynote address) will go without a hitch and I will be one less thing they have to worry about.

 While I realise many people reading this post may not have had the same event production experience, if you follow some of my tips below you will become the organiser’s best friend and ensure that your presentation is well received by the audience and the event crew.
 It also means that you might be booked again, or have others recommend you – including those from the event team.

 Andrew’s top public speaking tips: